CITY ROOT

 Each typewriter contains a hidden message within its keys, of what is left unwrapped. and within the sheet of paper in the feed.
 The bubbles form and rise from the reaction between the natural washi and the chemical polymers used for the resin.
 Though artificial, within the resin the bubbles and ink seem to bloom as if they were alive.

-“I was once on top of this tree” was made with rubbings from a 60-metre samauma tree in the Amazon that she climbed to the top of.
-The height allowed her to see and feel the breathing of the rainforest below as she peered over the treetops, connecting with everything around her.
-The ink ribbon was prepared to release its pigment during the casting process.
+“I was once on top of this tree” was created using rubbings from a 60-meter samauma tree in the Amazon, which Miyamori climbed to its crown.
+From that height, she could gaze over the forest canopy and sense the breathing of the rainforest, feeling deeply connected to everything around her.
+The typewriter ribbon was prepared to release its pigment during the casting process.